thomasdevasia/market-streamer-public/README.md

 - Begin development of the native C++ UI using Raygui
 - Integrate additional exchanges and technical indicators
 - Start preparing for web deployment using Emscripten and WebAssembly

----

-## Note

-This project is still in development.
-This README is part of a public repository to share the concept and progress.
-The source code itself is in a private repository.
-If you're interested in the project, want to collaborate, or would like access to the code, feel free to contact me directly.